vavr-io/vavr/CONTRIBUTING.md

 * Corner cases are tested.
 * Trivial methods are not tested, e.g. getters, setters.
 * The test method name documents
+* Without loss of generality (w.l.o.g.) there should be only one assertion per @Test.

 ### 3rd party libraries